 Several factors affect the location and design of ancient sites.

-, particularly blind springs (called water domes in USA).
+One is underground water-flows, particularly blind springs (called water domes in USA).
 These are up-welling underground water-flows which hit an impervious rock layer and then spread out more or less horizontally, setting up radial and spiral energy-patterns that have been shown to be a big factor in the location particularly of stone circles.
 Ancient sites such as standing stones and cairns are often located at the crossing points of underground water lines.
 This is what dowsers pick up when they're examining megalithic sites in the field.
-More about this here
+More about this here.

 Another factor is the visible landscape and its local features.
 The Britons of ancient times had their own form of feng-shui or landscape architecture.
 For example, both Tregeseal and Nine Maidens stone circles are overshadowed by prominent hills – Carn Kenidjak and Carn Galva respectively - forming part of their scenic backdrop.
 There was a certain landscape artistry to this, the building of a poetic or mythic psycho-geographical landscape.